1100011Dawg/Obsidian_Dawson/School/IB Business/Unite 4.5(22-2-07).md

 	 - adding mark-up to the average cost of producing a product
 	 - $SellingPrice = Average cost+Markup price$
 	 - $MarkupPrice = \%\#*Average cost$
-	 - Best used by retail/grocery stores
+	 - Best used by retail/grocery stores(Costco)
 	 - Don't use hig price fluctuations
+-   Penetration:
+	- Define:
+	- Adv:
+	- Disadv:
+	- When best to use:
- -
+	- Example in real life:

+**
 	 -